Song0411/From-Canon-Narrative-to-Fan-s-Representation/README.md

 ## About This Repository
 The analysis methods and code used for each character are similar, so this repository includes the code and analysis process for only **one character—Choo Sang-woo** as an example.
 The code is organized into two main files for convenience:

-**Collecting Data**: This file contains the code used to scrape and preprocess data from various platforms, including Reddit, AO3, and Canon sources.
+**Collecting Process**: This file contains the code used to scrape and preprocess data from various platforms, including Reddit, AO3, and Canon sources.
-**Analysis Data**: This file includes the code for analyzing the preprocessed data, such as sentiment analysis, frequency analysis, and visualization of results.
+**Analysis Process**: This file includes the code for analyzing the preprocessed data, such as sentiment analysis, frequency analysis, and visualization of results.

 ## Database Structure
 For each character, the relevant data is organized into three folders: